markstringer-dti/markstringer-dti.github.io/dti.md

 So I decided to run some one on one improvisation sessions with actors to try to really understand the ins and outs of the business of delivering bad news.

-These are my immediate impressions coming out of my first session.
+These are my immediate impressions coming out of my first session with Hans.

 1. Definite bad news is easier to deliver than just hunches - this is a problem, because, instinctively, I think that identifying problems when they've just cropped up on the very edge of the radar is probably the most valuable time.